 No, it’s more of a man thing.
 I could count popular female directors on the fingers of one hand, maybe two.

 So when you said at home that you wanted to be a director, how did they look at you?
-Like you want to fly to Mars?
+Like you wanted to fly to Mars?

 Yes.
 Dad wanted me to go into business like him.
 But business is not for me.
 I’m more creative.
 At the time, dad had reservations, he said it was an uncertain career.
-But now she loves my work and I am very happy that my family supports me.
-The film gradually opens up to women.
+But now he loves my work and I am very happy that my family supports me.
+The film industry is gradually opening up to women.
 And that’s a good thing, because who else but women can rid movies of stereotypes associated with women?
 Women in film don’t just have to be housewives or subordinates to a male boss.
-They can be characters with character, with flaws, they don’t just have to fulfill the wishes of their family and husband.
+They can be characters with distinct personalities and with flaws – they don’t just have to fulfill the wishes of their family and husband.
 Only women can bring this to a film.
-Hard for men.

 Making-of photos from Prague.